benweier/Themr/readme.md

 The "Themr: Previous theme" `ctrl+shift+f8` (Windows/Linux) `super+shift+f8` (OSX)command will skip to the previous available theme.

-# Sublime Text 3 compatibility
+# Sublime Text version compatibility
-ST3 support is limited to `.sublime-theme` files located in your `/Packages/` directory.
-Themes saved as `.sublime-package` files (such as through [Package Control](http://wbond.net/sublime_packages/package_control)) in the `/Installed Packages/` directory are not yet supported.

-Temporary workaround: unzip the `.sublime-package` file to a folder in the `/Packages/` directory.
+Themr is fully compatible with Sublime Text 2 and 3.
+Standalone folders containing `.sublime-theme` files can be placed anywhere within the `/Packages/` folder while `.sublime-packages` files downloaded through [Package Control](http://wbond.net/sublime_packages/package_control) must start with "Theme - " to be usable in Themr.